hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

 \end{tabular}
 \end{table}

-\subsubsection{Dependent replicates}\label{sec:pseudorep}
+### Dependent replicates {#sec:pseudorep}

 While the protocol calls for each subject to have three independent BP measures taken, it is not impossible that the observers may have been influenced by one measure in recording the next.
 This could happen in either direction: later measurements could be pulled closer to the first, or there could be an inclination to avoid repeated measures.
 This is relevant, because erroneously repeated measures would artificially decrease the variance of the three measurements, and avoiding repeated measures would have the opposite effect.

 The end-digit bias may be expected to have an effect here, since it influences the probability of two measurements being rounded to the same value.
-We begin by noting the standard deviations for measurements of individual subjects as given in the column `Mean of SD' in Table \ref{tab:sd-summary}.
+We begin by noting the standard deviations for measurements of individual subjects as given in the column 'Mean of SD' in Table \ref{tab:sd-summary}.
-The column `Prob all rep' gives the theoretical probability that two of the three measurements for a subject would have the same value, if the measurements were independent and normally distributed with the given standard deviation (adjusted for the rounding), and assuming that rounding to particular digits is done in proportion to the fractions listed in Table \ref{tab:digit-summary}.
+The column 'Prob all rep' gives the theoretical probability that two of the three measurements for a subject would have the same value, if the measurements were independent and normally distributed with the given standard deviation (adjusted for the rounding), and assuming that rounding to particular digits is done in proportion to the fractions listed in Table \ref{tab:digit-summary}.
-The column `Prob 2 rep' gives the probability that two of the three measurements would have the same value, under the same conditions.
+The column 'Prob 2 rep' gives the probability that two of the three measurements would have the same value, under the same conditions.
-The column `Frac all rep' gives the observed fraction of subjects for whom all three measurements were equal, and `Frac 2 rep' gives the fraction for whom two of the three measurements were equal.
+The column 'Frac all rep' gives the observed fraction of subjects for whom all three measurements were equal, and 'Frac 2 rep' gives the fraction for whom two of the three measurements were equal.
 The observed fractions for three equal measurements are all very close to the theoretical probabilities, but the observed fractions for two equal measurements are substantially lower than the theoretical probabilities.
-(For comparison, a 95\% probability range for the fraction of subjects with two equal measurements is about \(\pm 0.008\).)
+(For comparison, a 95\% probability range for the fraction of subjects with two equal measurements is about $\pm 0.008$.)

 In Figure \ref{fig:examinerPlot}, we show the fraction of subjects with two equal measurements, by examiner, blocked by place and type.
 We see that the fraction of subjects with two equal measurements varies substantially by examiner, and that the variation is greater for the systolic than for the diastolic measurements.

 \begin{table}[!h]
 \centering
-\caption{\label{tab:sd-summary}Summary data for repeated measures}
+\caption{(\#tab:sd-summary)Summary data for repeated measures}
 \centering
 \begin{tabular}[t]{llrrrrr}
 \toprule